aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 1. Choose **+Create Bucket**

-1. Provide a globally unique name for your bucket such as `wildrydes-yourname`.
+1. Provide a globally unique name for your bucket such as `wildrydes-firstname-lastname`.

 1. Select the Region you've chosen to use for this workshop from the dropdown.